alphagov/govuk-design-system/src/community/contribution-criteria/index.md

       },
       {
         html: '<p>It has been tested  in user research and shown to work with a representative sample of users, including those with disabilities.</p>
-          <p class="govuk-!-margin-bottom-0">If there isn\'t evidence of usability outside of one or a small number of services, the component or pattern can still be published if it meets other contribution criteria.
-We will be clear about what contexts the component or pattern has been tested in upon publishing and invite feedback about its performance in a wide range of services.</p>'
+          <p class="govuk-!-margin-bottom-0">Components and patterns published in a limited number of services can still be published, as long as it meets other contribution criteria.
+We'll be clear about the specific contexts the component or pattern has been tested in and encourage feedback about its performance in a wide range of services.</p>'
       }
     ],
     [